- Severe storms occurred overnight, leaving behind damage

 - Different types of storms cause different patterns of damage

 - Three main types of damage patterns - tornadoes, straight-line winds, microbursts

-More severe storms pushed through Green Country Wednesday night and Thursday morning causing flooding, flipped boat docks, and trees down.
+Strong to severe storms pushed through Green Country Wednesday night and Thursday morning causing trees to be knocked down, roof damage and billboard damage.

-Meteorologists with the National Weather Service will tour the area around Lake Tenkiller to figure out what occurred in the area.
+When storm damage reports begin to come in, meteorologists with the National Weather Service will tour the area to determine what occurred in the area.

 When meteorologists do damage surveys they look for multiple things.
 The different types of damage patterns help meteorologists determine what occurred as the storm went through.